HakuyaLabs/warudo-docs/docs/blueprints/understanding-blueprints.md

 ![](pathname:///doc-img/en-understanding-blueprints-3.png)
 <p class="img-desc">Adding the Shake Camera node and connecting it to the On Keystroke Pressed node.</p>

 If you clicked on the green dot next to the **Exit** on the On Keystroke Pressed node and dragged it to the green dot next to the **Enter** on the Shake Camera node, congratulations!
 You have great intuition.
-By the way, you can remove the connection by clicking on the right side of the connection and dragging it away.
+By the way, you can remove the connection by clicking on either end of the connection and dragging it away.

 :::tip
 The green dots on the right side of a node are called <b style={{color: "green"}}>flow outputs</b>, while the green dots on the left side of a node are called <b style={{color: "green"}}>flow inputs</b>.
 So, you just connected the **Exit** flow output of the On Keystroke Pressed node to the **Enter** flow input of the Shake Camera node.